bnpy/bnpy/docs/source/allocmodel/index.rst

 What is an allocation model?
 ----------------------------

 Within **bnpy**, every hierarchical model we support has two pieces: an allocation model and an observation model.
-We use the label "allocation model" to describe the substructure of a general hierarchical model that is concerned with two things: (1) the appearance probabilities of clusters, or (2) assigning clusters to data items.
-The illustration below highlights this substructure on several common models.
+We use the label "allocation model" to describe the generative process that allocates cluster assignments to individual data points.

 TODO ILLUSTRATION

-In this document, we give a mathematical tour with examples of what defines an allocation model and how we do inference for allocation models.
+In this document, we give a high-level overview of how we define an allocation model and how variational inference works.
+We also define the essential variational inference API functions that any concrete allocation model (an instance of the abstract :class:`AllocModel` class) should support.
-We also describe what the API looks like for the abstract :class:`AllocModel` class, which is the template used for all concrete allocation models.

 Quick Links
 -----------
 Here are some quick links to documentation for each of the possible allocation models supported by bnpy.

 * :doc:`Mixture models <mix/index>`
-* * :doc:`Finite Mixture Model <FiniteMixtureModel>`
-* * :doc:`DP Mixture Model <DPMixtureModel>`

 * :doc:`Topic models <topics/index>`
-* * :doc:`Finite Topic Model <FiniteTopicModel>`
-* * :doc:`HDP Topic Model <HDPTopicModel>`

 * :doc:`Hidden Markov models <hmm/index>`